adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_05_24/transcription.md

 in duration.

-Each item shall receive up to two minutes time and time shall not be recalculated or additional speakers recognized if the time used by any speaker is less than two minutes or the collective time for all speakers is less than forty-minutes.
+Each item shall receive up to two minutes time and shall not be recalculated or additional speakers recognized if the time used by any speaker is less than two minutes or the collective time for all speakers is less than forty-minutes.